eunchan0416/Digital-Hardware-Design/RV32I_APB_Custom_SoC/README.md

 # RV32I Multi-cycle Core with AMBA 3 APB Bus SoC

+## 1. Overview
 This repository provides the RTL design and HW/SW co-simulation environment for a custom 32-bit RISC-V (RV32I) multi-cycle processor.
 The core is integrated with an AMBA 3 APB bus interconnect to communicate with memory-mapped peripherals.

-## 1. Overview
-* **Core:** 5-stage multi-cycle execution unit.
-Instruction latching is implemented at the Fetch stage to optimize the critical path.
-* **Bus:** AMBA 3 APB protocol (1 Master, Multiple Slaves).
-* **Peripherals:** UART (Configurable baud rate), GPIO, 7-Segment Controller, BRAM.

 ## 2. Directory Structure
 * `rtl/` : Synthesizable SystemVerilog/Verilog source codes (Core, Bus, Peripherals, Memory) and testbench.